1. What is PRONicaragua?

-PRONicaragua offers complimentary support services to qualified investors interested in exploring business opportunities in Nicaragua.
-These services include:
+PRONicaragua is Nicaragua’s official investment promotion agency.
+Its mission is to generate economic growth and job creation by promoting high-quality investments.
+It offers complimentary support services to qualified investors interested in exploring business opportunities in Nicaragua.

 The main legislation that governs foreign investment is the Foreign Investment Promotion Law (344) and its bylaws.
-This law provides: a) equal treatment of foreign and domestic investment; b) eliminates restrictions on the way in which foreign capital can enter the country, and c) recognizes the foreign investor's right to own and use property without limitation, and in the case of a declaration of eminent domain, to receive proper indemnification.
-The law makes no distinction between acquisition, merger, takeover, or green-field investment.
+This law provides equal treatment of foreign and domestic investment; eliminates restrictions on the way in which foreign capital can enter the country and recognizes the foreign investor's right to own and use property without limitation (and in the case of a declaration of eminent domain, to receive proper indemnification).

 Additionally, the Mediation and Arbitration Law (540) governs two alternate methods to the judicial process to expeditiously solve any dispute resulting from contractual relations between private parties.

 5. What kind of incentives does Nicaragua offers to investors?

 The Government of Nicaragua offers a series of investment incentives in priority sectors of the economy, such as:

 - Export-oriented activities such as: Light Manufacturing Operations and Outsourcing Services

 6. What kind of trade agreements does Nicaragua have?

 In total, Nicaragua has preferential access to a worldwide market of over 1.5 billion people.
 It has free trade agreements with the United States, Mexico, Panama, Taiwan, Dominican Republic, Chile, the European Union and South Korea.
 Furthermore, the country enjoys preferential access agreements to key markets in Central America, the Caribbean and South America.

 7. What is the minimum wage in Nicaragua?